Alice In Putin’s Wonderland: How Russia’s AI Assistant Compares To Siri And Alexa

 “Adding more languages is not the main factor of growth,” Bilenko says.
 “We want to add more functionalities and make it more accurate, clever, have better conversations.”

 Yandex says it collects data on users’ activities and preferences to “help enhance and personalize user experiences, improve products and services.”
-The company says it stores data across Yandex data centers and does not share data with third parties.
-If true, that distinguishes it from Amazon’s Echo and Google Home, which transmit data to third parties.
+The company says it stores data across Yandex data centers and does not share data with third parties unless required by law.
+In either scenario, Alice faces less public and regulatory scrutiny than Amazon’s Echo or Google Home, which transmit data to third parties.

 For Russian speakers using Alice service abroad, the process is the same.